-- 56. While the digital age has brought many benefits, one notable exception is that it facilitated unprecedented online piracy of music and other copyrighted works.
+- 78. While the digital age has brought many benefits, one notable exception is its facilitation of unprecedented online piracy of music and other copyrighted works.
 As the Supreme Court has recognized, the level of copyright infringement on the Internet is "staggering."
 Metro-Goldwyn-Mayer Studios Inc. v.
-Grokster, Ltd., 545 U.S. 913, 923 (2005). - 57.
+Grokster, Ltd., 545 U.S. 913, 923 (2005). - 79.
 Use of peer-to-peer ("P2P") distribution systems has dominated unauthorized downloading and distribution of copyrighted music.
 P2P is a generic term used to refer to a decentralized network of users whereby each Internet-connected participant (i.e., a "peer" or a "node") can act as both a supplier and consumer of content files.
-Early P2P services, such as Napster and KaZaA, have been replaced by even more robust and efficient systems, most notably a protocol called "BitTorrent."
+Early P2P services, such as

+Napster and KaZaA, have been replaced by even more robust and efficient systems, most notably a protocol called "BitTorrent."
 The online piracy committed via BitTorrent is stunning in nature, speed, and scope.
-Using a BitTorrent client-essentially a tool that manages the uploading and downloading of files through BitTorrent technology-individuals connected to the Internet can locate, access, and download copyrighted content from other peers in the blink of an eye.
-They download copyrighted music from other network users, usually total strangers, and end up with complete digital copies of any music they desire-including entire catalogues of music-without payment to copyright owners or creators. - 58.
-BitTorrent is uniquely efficient in the way it facilitates illegal file transfers.
+Utilizing a BitTorrent client-essentially a tool that manages the uploading and downloading of files through BitTorrent technology-persons connected to the Internet can locate, access, and download copyrighted content from other peers in the blink of an eye.
+They download copyrighted music from other network users, usually total strangers, and end up with complete digital copies of any music they desire-including entire catalogues of music-without payment to copyright owners or creators.

+- 80. BitTorrent is uniquely efficient in the way it facilitates illegal file transfers.
 On earlier P2P networks, a user wanting to download a music file would have to locate another Internet-connected peer with the desired file and download the entire file from that peer.
-BitTorrent allows for much faster downloading by breaking each file into pieces, enabling users to download different pieces of content simultaneously from different peers.
+BitTorrent facilitates much faster downloading by breaking each file into pieces, allowing users to download different pieces of content simultaneously from different peers.
 At the same time, the system allows users to begin disseminating the copyrighted content before the complete file has even downloaded.
 This means that, at any given time, each user connected to the Internet can be both downloading and uploading different pieces of a file from, and to, multiple other users.
 Once a user has downloaded all the pieces, the file is automatically reassembled into its complete form and available for playback by the user.
-Needless to say, acquiring copyrighted music in this fashion eliminates the need to obtain it through legitimate channels and eliminates the requirement of paying a fee.

-59. BitTorrent has been and continues to be used widely as a vehicle to infringe content online.
-In a report from January 2011, a survey conducted by the firm Envisional estimated that 11.4% of all Internet traffic involved the unauthorized distribution of non-pornographic copyrighted content via BitTorrent.
-In a report from September 2013, another company, NetNames, estimated that 99.97% of non-pornographic files distributed via BitTorrent systems infringe copyrights.
-The network intelligence company Sandvine reported that in 2018 BitTorrent constituted approximately 22% of the total upstream volume of traffic on the Internet.
+Needless to say, acquiring copyrighted music in this fashion eliminates the need to obtain it through legitimate channels and eliminates the requirement of paying a fee. - 81.
+Not surprisingly, then, during the time period in which the claims in this action arose, BitTorrent was used widely as a vehicle to infringe content online.
+In a report from January 2011, a survey conducted by the firm Envisional estimated that 11.4 percent of all Internet traffic involved the unauthorized distribution of non-pornographic copyrighted content via BitTorrent.
+In a report from September 24, 2013, another company, NetNames, estimated that 99.97 percent of non-pornographic files distributed via BitTorrent systems infringe copyrights.
+To illustrate, in one well-publicized incident in 2015, millions of individual BitTorrent users downloaded an episode of HBO's "Game of Thrones" within just 24 hours of its airing.